Our trip to Chatuchak Weekend Market!

 We understand that the city isn’t for everyone and it can all get a bit too much with so much going on all the time (especially if you’re not used to big, chaotic, Asian cities).
-However, Bangkok has sooo much to offer and even after having lived in Thailand for years and having loads of friends in Bangkok, I reckon we’ve seen probably around 10% of what the city has between us (and that’s quite a lot).
+However, Bangkok has sooo much to offer and even after having lived in Thailand for years and having loads of friends in Bangkok, you probably would have only seen around 10% of what the city.
 We are still discovering cool new places almost every time we go there and the average tourist/backpacker probably won’t even see more than 3 or 4 of the biggest tourist attractions.

-We are rather fond of Bangkok though and we know that if you’re unsure of what to do with your time there, you could just find yourself drinking your days away on Khaosan Road…. which is all fun and games n’all but you should go experience some other cool sh*t while you’re there to.
-So, because we’re such a friendly, helpful, charming bunch, we’re gonna tell you about some of it through the brand spanking new, high tech, highly amusing and informational medium of the Tru-Review blogs and videos here on our site and our Youtube channel (Subscribe here!).
+We are rather fond of Bangkok though and we know that if you’re unsure of what to do with your time there, you could just find yourself drinking your days away on Khao San Road which is all fun and games n’all but you should go experience some other cool sh*t while you’re there to.

 Anyway, here’s the write up and video of our trip to Chatuchack weekend market.
 Enjoy.

-Chutuchak or Chatuchak or ‘Jatujak’ or JJ (if you can’t be bothered with all of that – we like to vary it up to keep things interesting…) is the largest market in Thailand and said by the locals to be the largest outdoor market in the world boasting over 15000 stalls over 27 acres of land.
+Chatuchak is the largest market in Thailand and said by the locals to be the largest outdoor market in the world boasting over 15,000 stalls over 27 acres of land.
 There’s definitely something for everyone.
-From trinkets, clothes and jewellery to furniture, animals and bananas on sticks, shoes, bags, food etc… you can pretty much buy anything at a damn good price.
-That bring said, if your haggling powers are of a high standard then you’re guaranteed to walkout with a bargain….or 20.
+From trinkets, clothes and jewellery to furniture, animals and bananas on sticks, shoes, bags, food etc. You can pretty much buy anything at a damn good price.
+That being said, if your haggling powers are of a high standard then you’re guaranteed to walkout with a bargain, or 20.